jononovo/Agent-16-250414/MIGRATION.md

 3. **Missing relationships**:
    - Make sure to import the complete export file
-   - Don\'t manually edit the exported JSON unless you understand the schema relationships
+   - Don't manually edit the exported JSON unless you understand the schema relationships

+4. **Date/Timestamp field errors**:
+   - If you encounter errors with timestamp fields during import, ensure the migration utility is using the latest version
+   - Check that all date fields are properly handled in the `processDateFields` function
+   - The error "value.toISOString is not a function" typically indicates a date field that wasn't properly converted

 ## Examples